WIC offers some appointments by phone and video. The following information will help WIC families complete remote appointments successfully.

 For questions and information related to breastfeeding, visit the Breastfeeding page.

-For information about WIC foods, visit the Shopping with WIC page, see the Vermont WIC Foods, and the WIC Program and Shopping Guide.
+For information about WIC foods, visit the Shopping with WIC page, see the Vermont WIC Foods and Shopping Guide and Welcome to Vermont WIC.

 For completing online Nutrition Education activities, visit WICHealth.org.